pfertyk/blog/content/006-recovering-encrypted-folder.md

-Title: Recovering encrypted home folder in Ubuntu
+Title: Recovering encrypted home directory in Ubuntu
 Date: 2017-05-10
 Summary: When you forgot your password, but still have the mount passphrase
 Tags: linux, ecryptfs